 A co-signer will be required to sign all forms as well.
 This individual will be jointly liable for the repayment of the loan if in fact needed.
 This is not a charity or grant type program, and in fact a borrower or co-signer will need to be employed and have some source of income.
 The Milwaukee Association is a non-sectarian agency that provides interest free financing and loans to people of all faiths, so there are not restrictions on that.

 One option for students or Milwaukee County residents with education costs is the MJFLA Mark & Barbara Glazer Educational Loan Fund.
 It is focused on full time students.
 The recipient will need to have co-signers, maintain a certain GPA, and also be enrolled in an accredited, non-profit college or school.
+It covers applicants no matter where they go to school, either in or out of state.

 An in person appointment will always be required.
 To learn or to apply for a zero percent interest loan, MJFLA can be reached at 414-961-1500.